-Practical experience greatly enhances traditional classroom education and, therefore, the History Department strives to connect students with internship opportunities.
+Practical experience greatly enhances traditional classroom education and, therefore, the History Department strives to connect students with as many opportunities as possible.
 This listing will be updated every three months, so we advise you to check back often and pay close attention to deadlines.
 For further help, contact the CU Denver Experiential Learning Center.
 For tips on writing a resume or cover letter, click here.

 About: The Center for Colorado Women’s History at Byers-Evans House focuses on scholarship, research, lectures, tours and exhibits that expand the understanding and collective memory of the history of women in Colorado.
 Most importantly, the Center is connecting local stories to the broader stories of women’s history worldwide.
 The Byers-Evans House has been the home to inspiring women since 1883.
 It has been beautifully restored to the era of 1912-1924 and is furnished with the Evans family's belongings.
 Guided house tours weave together the stories of the many women who lived and worked in the home and the impact of the families on early Denver.

-Opportunities: The Center for Women’s History Fall Fellowship at the Center for Colorado Women's History at the Byers-Evans House Museum.
-We invite scholars, activists and artists who are engaged in the generation and collection of knowledge to help inform the understanding of women in Colorado’s history, specifically through the interdisciplinary lenses and methodologies of women’s studies, gender studies, and/or race and ethnic studies.
+Opportunitie(s): The Women’s History Fall Fellowship at the Center for Colorado Women's History (CCWH) at the Byers-Evans House Museum.
+CCWH invites scholars, activists and artists who are engaged in the generation and collection of knowledge to help inform the understanding of women in Colorado’s history, specifically through the interdisciplinary lenses and methodologies of women’s studies, gender studies, and/or race and ethnic studies.
 This fellowship is offered the Fall each year.
 The application opens in the early spring each year.
 Find the application here.

 About: Established in 1879, History Colorado is a 501(c)(3) charitable organization and an agency of the State of Colorado under the Department of Higher Education.
 We offer access to cultural and heritage resources including statewide Community Museums, programs for families and adults, stewardship of Colorado’s historic treasures, and resources for students and teachers.
 We provide programs and services related to historic preservation and archaeology as well as access to a vast collection of archives, artifacts, and historical photography.